275244143/vimmake/README.md

 let g:vimmake_mode = { 'gcc':'quickfix', 'run':'normal' }
 ```

-Or use async-building mode (required vim 7.4.1829 or above), which will capture the output of background processes and redirect them into quickfix window in realtime:
+Or use async-building mode (require vim 7.4.1829 or above), which will capture the output of background processes and redirect them into quickfix window in realtime:

 ```VimL
 let g:vimmake_mode = { 'gcc':'async', 'run':'normal' }